 Do you accept insurance for wound care treatment?

 Yes, we accept most major insurance plans for wound care treatment.
-Contact our Twin Falls or Burley office to verify your specific coverage and schedule an appointment for professional wound assessment.
+Contact our Twin Falls or Burley office to verify your specific coverage and schedule an appointment for professional assessment.
 Our staff will help coordinate with your insurance provider.
 Check our insurance information page for detailed coverage information.

 How can I prevent foot wounds?